Alan Deere: Squadron leader

 In January 1941 Deere was promoted to acting squadron leader and tasked as an operations room controller at Catterick.
 Due to weather conditions, flying was limited and No. 54 Squadron shifted back to Hornchurch in February.
 The squadron's role was now to conduct offensive sweeps, codenamed Rhubarbs, over France.
 Deere soon tired of his controller duties and sought a return to flying operations.
 In May 1941, he was posted to No. 602 Squadron, which operated Spitfires from Ayr, in Scotland, as one of its flight commanders.
 This move saw him return to the rank of flight lieutenant.

 When Deere arrived at No. 602 Squadron, he was already well known as a fighter ace and for his narrow escapes.
 On an early practice flight over the North Sea with the squadron, his Spitfire developed engine trouble.
 He only just made the Scottish coast and crash landed in a potato field, flipping his aircraft onto its back, temporarily trapping him.
 He was able to wriggle free and make his way back to Ayr.
 In May 1941, the squadron provided air cover for the battleship HMS Prince of Wales, which was returning to Scotland after its involvement in the Battle of the Denmark Strait.

 In July, No. 602 Squadron was transferred to Kenley, operating with No. 452 and 485 Squadrons as part of the fighter wing flying from Kenley.
 The Kenley wing, as it was known, was to conduct operations over northern France, escorting bombers and carrying out fighter sweeps.
 Later that month, his rank of flight lieutenant was made substantive, and at the beginning of August, Deere took over the squadron while its regular commander was in hospital.
-The same day, he claimed an Bf 109 shot down.
-Although officially credited with this kill, his biographer, Richard Smith, considers it a possibility that this was in fact a friendly fire incident, and the aircraft destroyed may have been a Hawker Hurricane of No. 242 Squadron.
+The same day, he claimed a Bf 109 shot down.
+Although officially credited with this kill, his biographer, Richard Smith, considers it a possibility that this was in fact a friendly fire incident, and the aircraft destroyed may have been a Hurricane of No. 242 Squadron.